kubevirt/kubevirtci/cluster-provision/README.md

 ### Start the cluster

-Start a k8s cluster which contains of one control-plane and two nodes:
+Start a k8s cluster which consists of one control-plane and two nodes:

 ```bash
 gocli run --random-ports --nodes 3 --background kubevirtci/k8s-1.13.3